jaganthoutam/kong-konga-docker/README.md

 ### For -at least- version 1.3.X
 docker-compose -f docker-compose-kong-v1.3.yml up

+If you want to deploy the docker image that can be created with the Dockerfile, which includes the custom plugins, just change in the docker-compose-kong-v1.3.yml the kong image name "kong:1.3.0-ubuntu" to "{custom_kong_image_name:custom_kong_image_tag}".

 ## Deploy a httpbin simple example service to test the API GW
 docker run -p 80:80 kennethreitz/httpbin

 ## Konga setup
+1. In a web browser go to localhost:1337
-1. Create a new user
+2. Create a new user
-2. Add the connection to Kong by indicating the IP Gateway of the container in the docker network obtained by doing `docker inspect {container_id}`
+3. Add the connection to Kong by indicating the IP Gateway of the container in the docker network obtained by doing `docker inspect {container_id}`

 ## redis-cli